You are here

 Jeronimo (Jerry) Cooklin founded the Sustainable Furnishings Council to transform the home furnishings Industry and to help preserve the world’s forests.
 Involved in the furniture Industry since 1986 and in Sustainable Development since 1998, he put these two together to form SFC in late 2006.
 Founder of PaTS, a Peruvian nonprofit org in the Peruvian Amazon working since 2000 with Yanesha indigenous community members to become artisans and business people to create a sustainable living for their families while preserving their forests.
 Founded MaderArt & Tecnologia SAC, or MATS, in 2010 to develop fine craftsmanship furniture utilizing Amazon hardwoods.
 Cooklin is a strong naturalist and lover of the outdoors.
 He lives in Lima, Peru.

 Susan Inglis is Executive Director of the Sustainable Furnishings Council, and resident expert with the organization she helped found in 2006.
 She has led SFC to work with industry leaders to establish criteria to gauge the sustainability of furniture products and practices; develop programs for educating all sectors of the industry; and attract hundreds of companies to membership.
 Inglis is also founder and owner of From The Mountain, a company that imports hand spun cashmere yarn from Afghanistan, providing safe income for over 100 women there.
-Inglis serves on the Board of the American Sustainable Business Council and is an active member of WithIt, which awarded her the 2009 WOW Educator Award.
+Inglis serves on the Board of the American Sustainable Business Council and was awarded a 2017 Visionary Leadership award by the NC Business Council.
 She lives in North Carolina.

 Joan Malloch is Member Services Manager for SFC, focusing on supporting current members in achieving higher levels of sustainability, and on inviting companies in their supply chains to membership.
 Her background in furniture includes the family business, case goods manufacturer Wright Table Company.
 She holds a BA in English from Guilford College, and an MFA in Production from USC’s School of Cinematic Arts.
 She is a member of the Producers Guild of America, Trustee of Historic Burke Foundation, and Chair of the Historic Preservation Commission of the City of Morganton.
 Her interests run the gamut from renewable energy and pollution prevention to photography and film, to historic preservation and innovation in recycling.
 Though a dog person, she lives in the foothills of North Carolina with cute but entirely ungrateful rescue cats.